YF&R Achievement Award

 - Previous AFBF Achievement Award competitors are not eligible to compete.
 Past state YF&R Achievement Award winners are eligible if they have not previously competed at the national level.

-- Each state may submit one entry to be considered for national recognition and must use the AFBF entry form and application.
+- Each state Farm Bureau may submit one entry to be considered for national recognition and must use the AFBF entry form and application.

 Entry Form & Application Guidelines

-- The Financial Statement must be typed and notarized; handwritten financial forms will be disqualified.
+- The Financial Success section must be typed, signed and notarized; handwritten financial forms will be disqualified.
 If the notarization includes a state identifier such as a state name or seal, the identifier needs to be blacked out.

 - Do not use abbreviations or acronyms, unless it has been spelled out once with the abbreviation in parentheses behind it.
 For example, United States Department of Education (USDE).
 AFBF, FB, and YF&R are acceptable to use throughout the application.